ehoffmann-cp/splunk-halo-python/README.md

-README for the Halo Event Connector Script
+Halo Event Connector Script - Python
 ==================
 For sake of brevity, the document “Halo Event Connector” only covers integrating Halo events with the Splunk Enterprise Server SIEM tool.